rossana87/Project_4/README.md

 #### Profile

 One of the main challenges has been the Profile page.
 It was very close to the deadline of the project when I created this page.
 I made a GET request to the profile API and until that point everything was good.
 I was able to manipulate the data and every user had a profile page.
-Only when I was going to insert the button Cancel, I realised that there was an issue in the architecture of the back-end.
+Only when I inserted the button Cancel, I realised that there was an issue in the architecture of the back-end.
 However, it was too late to change the models now.

 Most likely the problem is in the `PopulatedUserSerializer`.
 Due to the `cali_classes`, I was not able to cancel the classes from the user’s profile.